philippkraft/cmf/documentation/PublicationList.md

 ## Basic publication

-If you are reffering to cmf in a publication, please cite:
+If you are refering to cmf in a publication, please cite:

   - Kraft, P., Vaché, K.B., Frede, H.-G. Breuer, L. 2011.
 A hydrological
     programming language extension for integrated catchment models,